SterlingVix/mele-the-future-is-poly/README.md

-# mele-the-future-is-poly
-Mass Effect: Legendary Edition mod for non-monogamous relationships.

-## What is this?
+# What is this?
-"The Future is Poly" is an open source mod for multiple relationships in Mass Effect: Legendary Edition.
-It covers the following relationships:
+`The Future is Poly` is an open source mod for non-monogamous relationships in Mass Effect: Legendary Edition.

+`The Future is Poly` uses (the excellent!)
+[ME3 TweaksModManager and Legendary Explorer](https://github.com/ME3Tweaks) to create and package mods for distribution.
+> NOTE: The Mod ID (for ME3Tweaks) is `4740`.
+I intend to use the `4730`, `4740`, and maybe `4750` Mod IDs.

+### What relationships does it cover?
 #### LE1 (Mass Effect 1):
 * Ashley
 * Kaidan